 Fun fact about yourself: I’ve ridden a bicycle over the Alps 4 or 5 times.

-Give a shout out!: I really like Eric Weisenberger’s “touch” in handling things.
+Give a shout out!: I really like our past co-chair, Eric Weisenberger’s “touch” in handling things.
 Whether he is putting the “arm” on me to support The Colonial or making a point at a board meeting it always feels like he’s on everybody’s side and it makes it much easier to keep moving forward in a productive way.
 That we come from the same general part of the hinterland and can easily mock each other’s accents makes it all the more amusing as well.

 Your job: Director, Redfern Arts Center at Keene State College